Calvin-Schmeichel/Obsidian-Quartz-Website/content/Unlisted/Drafts/aws_outage_oct_2025.md

 > - Mean time to repair (MTTR), also known as mean time to recovery, is the average time for a system or device to recover from a failure

 - Give your clients a fallback config!
-	- Build redundancy into your clients configuration with a fall back config from another region your client to talk to during a primary endpoint failure during a DNS outage.
+	- Build redundancy into your clients configuration with a fall back config from another region that your client can talk to during a primary endpoint failure because of a DNS outage.
 	- Your clients should also be able to "break gracefully" to minimizes disruption.
 - Avoid single-region dependencies
 	- Keys, ID Flags and more should be replicated to a second region if you want failover to work.